pydot-a11y/a11ypydot/src/ticket4/metadata/teamarticle.md

 In every sense, this is a team that exemplifies the might and mettle of Turntabl engineering — and sets the standard for what excellence looks like.

 Congratulations to the Enterprise Architecture team, to Dorothy Ewuah, and to Joseph Brown-Pobee.
 This recognition is well-earned — and well-deserved.

+Good catch — you’re right.
+Here’s a clean, accurate rewrite that makes it clear he was nominated, not a winner, while still honoring his impact.

+Use this version instead (same placement)

+People’s Choice Nominee – Most Hilarious — Elisha Amenuveve Excellence in a team is also reflected in its culture, and Elisha Amenuveve’s People’s Choice nomination for Most Hilarious speaks to the energy he brings to the Enterprise Architecture team.
+Frequently recognized by colleagues for his humor and light-hearted presence, Elisha plays an important role in keeping the team grounded, connected, and resilient — especially during high-pressure moments.
+His nomination highlights the strong interpersonal culture within the team, where collaboration, morale, and mutual respect are just as valued as technical delivery.

+This keeps it factual, respectful, and blends smoothly with the rest of the article.